 Even if Trump does not face a primary, it may not matter.
 The interesting thing about how Washington has responded to Trump is they have mostly ignored him.
 Paul Ryan and Mitch McConnell are a click away from starting a cable channel where they laugh at Trump voters 24×7.
 They run Congress as if Jeb Bush won the 2016 election.
 Sure, they feign outrage in the media, but that’s just theater.
 For the most part, they have ignored Trump, making him a completely inconsequential factor.

 It does not have to be this way, but Trump has proven himself to be strikingly incompetent at the basics of politics.
 Part of that is the professionals in DC have figured out that all they need to do is put a microphone in front of him and he will eventually harm his own cause, by blurting out something stupid.
 The political class has come to terms with the fact that the White House is now just a carnival they visit once in while to be amused and outraged, but otherwise they can ignore it.
-This spending bill is the product of that realization.

 In the age of cosmopolitan globalism, the monied interest all agree on the big stuff and most of the little stuff.
 The Koch Brothers are cast by the Left as evil monsters, but they support all the same stuff the rest of the billionaires support.
 The difference between a Tom Steyer and a Charles Koch is purely aesthetic.
-The former likes to dress up as a man of the green people, while the latter wants to play the libertarian character.
+The former likes to dress up as a man of the green people, while the latter wants to play libertarian.
 In reality, they both support post-nationalism.
 That means open borders and global piracy.